 There are a few open-source VPNs that are free, like SoftEther, which was developed as part of a master’s thesis research project by Daiyuu Nobori at the University of Tsukuba.
-However, you need to know a lot about networking to use such a VPN effectively, and these projects are not going to come anywhere close to the reliability, security, or speeds offered by paid services.
+However, you need to know a lot about networking to use such a VPN effectively, and these projects are not going to come anywhere close to the reliability, security, speeds, or user-experience offered by paid services.

 Here’s the thing: Most VPNs are incredibly inexpensive if you select long-term service plans.
 And when we say inexpensive, we mean it.
 We’re talking pennies-per-day cheap, here.
 For more information on that, check out our comprehensive VPN pricing guide.

 For the most part, for a middle-of-the-road VPN on an average yearlong subscription plan, you’re going to be paying anywhere from $3 to $6 per month.
 When you consider the security and peace of mind offered by using a VPN, we think these prices are more than reasonable.